3 Tips to Prepare for Successful Negotiations in English

-With negotiating, we sometimes fear that we won’t win or we won’t get what we want.
+But negotiating can be stressful.
+Sometimes we fear that we won’t win or we won’t get what we want.
 Maybe we don’t know how to ask for what we want.
 Or we’re afraid we’ll be asked some challenging questions and we won’t know what to say.

-I totally understand these feelings.
-The good news is, there are practical steps you can take to help you be confident and successful negotiating in English.
+The good news is, there are practical steps you can take to help you be confident and have successful negotiations in English.

 Not sure you really need to negotiate in English?
 Let me ask you, is it possible that you will: